New Poem at the Poetry Foundation!

 One day, as I worked on my current manuscript-in-progress, Civilians, I began to ask myself about my own allegiances: to what do I still feel allegiance, during this terrible time?

 When I read “Pledge” to my husband, he said: “that’s the nicest thing you’ve ever written about our marriage.”
 And it’s true.
-Even though the poem contains darkness and the shadow of our current national sorrows hovers over the text, the poem commits itself to keep loving.
+Even though the poem contains darkness and the shadow of our current national sorrows hovers over the text, the poem commits itself to keep loving, to keep loving not an empty ideology but another human being.
 You can read “Pledge” here.
 And in the autumn, the poem will also be featured on American Life in Poetry, where it will have another life and, hopefully, continue to find an audience.